tech-rules/Vehicle_Detection/README.md

 Identifying the region and sizes of sliding windows to search for cars was a critical task in this project.
 The right choices would lead to less false positives and be able to track vehicles better.
 Couple of observations while looking at the test_images:
 * We could limit the search region to below the horizon
 * The cars closer to the ego vehicle are bigger in size, compared to cars further away With the above observations, I decided to use two different window sizes.
 128x128 for the cars closer, and 96x96 for the cars further away.
+I chose the overlap of 0.5 for both x and y directions.
+These choices are implemented in [video.py](video.py) lines 20-26.
+Below is a visualization of search windows, where red windows show 128x18 closer windows and blue windows show 96x96 far windows.

 ![](output_images/search_windows.png)